 If you are interested in Zimbabwe and the geography of Africa our large laminated map of Africa might be just what you need.
 It is a large political map of Africa that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers,cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Zimbabwe Natural Resources: There are numerous metal resources in Zimbabwe, some of which are chromium ore, gold, copper, iron ore, lithium, nickel, tin vanadium, and platinum group metals.
+There are numerous metal resources in Zimbabwe, some of which are chromium ore, gold, copper, iron ore, lithium, nickel, tin, vanadium, and platinum group metals.
 Other natural resources include coal and asbestos.

-Zimbabwe Environmental Issues: Zimbabwe has air and water pollution.
+Zimbabwe has air and water pollution.
 The poor mining practices have led to heavy metal and toxic waste pollution.
 Land issues in Zimbabwe include deforestation, land degradation, and soil erosion.
-The country was once home to the largest concentration of the black rhinoceros herd in the world; however the species has been significantly reduced by poaching.
+The country was once home to the largest black rhinoceros herds in the world; however, the species has been significantly reduced by poaching.

 Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
 The satellite image was produced using Landsat data from NASA and the map was produced using data licensed from and copyright by Map Resources.